maxthemage/SIMS-QC/README.md

 You can check it out but I'm just pushing the changes so it's not done

-Oh btw found a tutorial on how to link tkinter and mysql using mysql connector for a database

-in a restaurant.
+Oh btw found a tutorial on how to link tkinter and mysql using mysql connector for a database in a restaurant.
 Pretty similar to ours.
+Was helpful.
 You can check it out if you wanna.

 https://youtu.be/dQw4w9WgXcQ